This virus is often seen in two different forms, the most common being the intestinal manifestation which includes the following symptoms:

 Following the proper vaccination protocol is the best prevention of parvovirus.
 We recommend a series of vaccines for puppies, administered at 6, 9, and 12 weeks of age, and we recommend that socialization doesn’t begin until 2 weeks after the last booster.
 This helps prevent the spread of disease.

 Schedule a Visit with the Veterinary Clinic of Lubbock

 If your pet is in need of veterinary care or due for their semi-annual examination, please contact our team for assistance.
-Some of the other services we offer include pet wellness care, vaccinations, surgical services, spay & neuter, dentistry, exotic pet care, pet allergies, parasite prevention, and tick protection.
+Some of the other services we offer include pet wellness care, vaccinations, surgical services, spay & neuter, dentistry, pet allergies, parasite prevention, and tick protection.
 We look forward to seeing you and your pet soon!

 If you have questions about parvovirus prevention or treatment, give us a call at 806-792-8387.
 This is one of the most important diseases to prevent, and we are always available to talk with you about keeping your pet safe from parvo.